 Carolina Adoption Services is not accepting families for Kenya adoptions at this time.
 Effective on November 26, 2014, Kenya’s Cabinet revoked all licenses to conduct inter-country adoptions with immediate effect.
 CAS is working through all available channels to gather further information for families.
 We encourage you to check back for updates.
 Read more at the US State Department Intercountry Adoption website.
-If you are trying to adopt a relative child in Kenya, please contact Angela Jackson.

 Kenya Adoption Overview

 Children Available: Age 12 months and older.
 The Kenyan government strictly prohibits adoptions of pre-identified children unless they are a relative.